gabrielfs7/gabrielfelipesoares/_posts/2019-09-11-software-design-architecuture.md

 During the technical design, many types of objects will be evidenced:

-- **Entity Objects**: Real world entities that know threis rules and attributes.
+- **Entity Objects**: Real world entities that know their rules and attributes.
 Example: Customer.
 - **Boundary objects**: Objects responsible to collect / send information to other systems.
 Example: Gateway, ContactForm.
 - **Control objects**: Objects that control other objects.
 Example: "Mediator".